Title: |

 Remarks:

 This course can be considered as a stand-alone short course or a core course of ITM’s Master in Tropical Medicine (MTM) or Master in Public Health orientation Health Systems and Disease Control.
 Both masters are in the broad field of International / Global Health and integrate mobility in the tropEd network and thus welcome tropEd students.
+After successfully completing this core course, participants can be selected for the whole master programme.
 The core course certificate is valid for application to the master programme during 5 years.

 |